 The outreach team launched a ‘mobile project’ in January 2017.
 The mobile project takes place five times a week from Monday to Friday from 4pm to 9pm every night.

 - Counselling, basic education and workshops.
 Workshops are provided on drug education, basic hygiene and other life skills that help the children survive the realities of street life.

 - Activities such as arts and crafts, circus skills, cultural dance, drama, modern dance, football, talent shows, games tournaments, song writing, film nights, PlayStation 2 nights, games like table football, drafts and ludo etc….On special occasions a party with music, dancing, party food and party games is provided e.g a Christmas Party or the International day of the Street Child.
 We also have trips out every so often.
 So far we have visited the Tacugama Chimpanzee Sanctuary; Freetown Amusement Park; the Railway Museum; The Peace Museum and a local beach.
 In November 2018, we introduced themed months at mobile.
-So far we have had a Harry Potter themed month, a Christmas themed month and a football themed month.
-In the next few months, we plan on having a super-hero themed month, a record breakers themed month and even a Disney themed month.
+So far we have had a Harry Potter themed month, a Christmas themed month, a football themed month, a super-hero themed month and a record breakers themed month.

 The premise behind our mobile work is to reach out to street children who make an active choice to remain on the streets.
 We believe it is vital to establish trust with those children who wish to stay on the streets.
 Trust is strengthened through the organisation of activities on the streets.
 Engaging in these activities with the children allows us all to become better acquainted and strengthens the bonds of trust while moving us closer to our goal of helping children break free from street life.